 - Shoulder loin

-Whichever part you choose, it should be cut into small chunks (like when you make beef stew) ideally.
-I personally opt for 70% shank and 30% sinew most of the time.
+Whichever part you choose should be cut into small chunks (like when you make beef stew).
+I mostly opt for 70% shank and 30% sinew.

 Beef shank and sinew are the parts that become more tender as they are stewed.
-However, I limit beef sinew to about 30% because its texture can be chewy (but if you stew for too long, it kind of melts into the curry) and also has a considerable amount of fat, regardless of the fact that the dissolved collagen makes the beef curry richer.
-At the end of the day, I want beefy meat in my curry as well!
+However, I limit beef sinew to about 30% because its texture can be chewy (but if you stew for too long, it melts into the curry) and has considerable fat, even though the dissolved collagen makes the beef curry richer.
+I also want beefy meat in my curry!

-If you are looking for a cut that does not require so much braising time, I recommend beef shoulder.
+I recommend beef shoulder if you want a cut that does not require so much braising time.

 Pork